coffee2stuff/Fedora-Post-Installation-Bash/README.md

 `flutter-install.sh` is a bash script that install Flutter from the Snap Store and runs the `flutter` command to initialize download and install.
 Upon completion, it runs the `flutter doctor` command to display useful information related to installed components / lack of them on your system, so you can resolve possible issues yourself.

 This script requires operational `snapd` on your system!

+Besides installation of the Flutter SDK, this script also enables web support.
+At the moment, this is done by switching over to beta channel.